Generic Name: semaglutide (sem-a-GLOO-tide)

 Uses for semaglutide

 Semaglutide injection is used to treat type 2 diabetes.
 It is used together with diet and exercise to help control your blood sugar.
+Semaglutide is also used to lower the risk of heart attack or stroke in patients with type 2 diabetes and heart or blood vessel disease.
 Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist.

 Semaglutide is available only with your doctor's prescription.